 Here are a couple ways that companies are using AI to innovate how they advertise products, and some thoughts on what consumers can expect in the next few years.

 While shopping online, it’s become common to check your Facebook page and see an ad for the product you were just looking at.

-As creepy as it may feel, ultra-personalized advertising stems from brands using AI marketing tools that analyze search terms and user habits to display relevant ads.
+As creepy as it may feel, ultra-personalized advertising stems from brands using AI digital marketing tools that analyze search terms and user habits to display relevant ads.